Ending Armed Conflict and Realising the Right to Peace

 Peace – A Human Rights Prerequisite

-Realising the human right to peace in a period when armed conflicts are increasingly internal in nature poses renewed challenges.
-In cases where nations fail to protect their citizens from human rights violations committed within their borders poses difficulties for international mechanisms as the one of the strongest principles of international law remains state sovereignty.
+Realising the human right to peace in a period of increasing global tension poses new difficulties.
+Cases where nations fail to protect their citizens from gross human rights violations committed within their borders has continued to pose difficulties for international mechanisms, as the one of the the principle of state sovereignty remains.

 Nevertheless, there is widespread consensus that armed conflicts are the source of some of the gravest human rights violations.
-Similarly, the inverse is equally true where Human rights violations are often the root causes of the conflicts.
-Lack or denial of fundamental rights (access to housing, food and water, as well as large-scale discrimination and exclusion from the decision-making processes) can be seen as one of the root causes of many conflicts happening today.
+Similarly, Lack or denial of fundamental rights (access to housing, food and water, and participation in the decision-making processes) lies at the root of many conflicts happening today.

 Conflict resolution is an extremely complex process, which is approached by the UN and civil society from different perspectives.
 Nevertheless, it has been widely acknowledged that the approach that can best lead to sustainable and lasting peace must address the root causes of structural and cultural violence on all levels, by integrating human rights standards into peace-building programmes.
 Moreover, political structures can successfully be rebuilt through civil society development.
 By engaging people, organisations and governmental bodies in a dialogue that centers around good governance, civil society can enact change that supports conflict mediation and prevention.